usefulio/forms/README.md

 **TLDR; Go to [Getting started](#getting-started) to start having fun with Forms now.**

 ## What is Forms?
 Easy to use fully reactive forms.
-It was from built ground-up aiming to eliminate the boilerplate of building forms in our applications (without creating more boilerplate).
+It was built from the ground up aiming to eliminate the boilerplate of building forms in our applications (without creating more boilerplate).

 `Forms` package is fully reactive, fully agnostic of and independent from how information is presented, including how validation errors are displayed and to any use of CSS.